adityatelange/evil-winrm-py/README.md

 ## Installation (Windows/Linux)

-> You may use [pipx](https://pipx.pypa.io/stable/) instead of pip to install evil-winrm-py. `pipx` is a tool to install and run Python applications in isolated environments.
+> You may use [pipx](https://pipx.pypa.io/stable/) instead of pip to install evil-winrm-py. `pipx` is a tool to install and run Python applications in isolated environments, which helps prevent dependency conflicts by keeping the tool's dependencies separate from your system's Python packages.

 ```bash
 pip install evil-winrm-py
 ```

-or if you want to install with latest commit from the main branch you can do so by cloning the repository and installing it with pipx:
+or if you want to install with latest commit from the main branch you can do so by cloning the repository and installing it with `pip`/`pipx`:

 ```bash
 git clone https://github.com/adityatelange/evil-winrm-py